ku69vOZ8/PubMed-Central-Citation-Context/README.md

 ## How to use the program

-To use this Python program to generate the citation context datasets from the PubMed Central full text, the users should setup up the environment with the following steps:
+To use this Python program to generate the citation context datasets from the PubMed Central full text, the users should setup up the environment with the following steps with Python 3.7:

 1. git clone this repository to your local disk
 2. in the terminal, use command "pip3 install pipenv" to install pipenv if you do not have pipenv installed